Filipe-glitch/Filipe-glitch/README.md

 <h2 align="center"> About Me 🙋🏻‍♂️</h2>

 - Hi!
-I'm Filipe, a tech enthusiast and aspiring full-stack developer based in Brazil 🇧🇷.
+I'm Filipe, a tech enthusiast and aspiring full-stack developer based in Brazil.

 ### I’m passionate about 💡
 - Tech that helps or inspires people
 - Mental health, motivation, and social impact
-- Japanese culture, language, and society 🇯🇵
+- Japanese culture, language, and society

 ### Goals 🚀
 - Become a full-stack developer